haimbilia/BuyHub/readme.txt

     => 063185 - Seller UI: Blank screen is showing with some random message while clicking on the "Approval Refund " button under the return request section
     => 063158 - Seller UI: "Net Amount" calculation is not correct in the order's details page, order's quantity is missing, and address's format is also not correct at the seller's end
     => 063153 - Seller UI: The dropdown icon is not correct while selecting a zone and getting UI issues while adding/editing the shipping profile
+    => 063104 - Seller UI: Suggestion to give the option to upload the media while sending the category request

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last